How To Surf Step By Step Today

 Let’s start figuring out your surf stance if you are a goofy or regular!

-A regular footer will have their left foot forward and their right foot back towards the tail of the board.
-A goofy footer will have their right foot forward and their left foot back.
+A regular footer will have there left foot forward and their right foot back towards the tail of the board.
+A goofy footer will have their right foot forward and there left foot back.
 Simple right?!
 Well, now the question is, how to figure out if you are goofy or regular.
 It is very simple, and we have two ways to figure it out.

 The first way is to picture yourself standing on a surfboard while facing the beach.
 Which foot do you feel the most comfortable being in front?
 Try both sides and figure out which is better for you.
 This will be your stance.